SMS Westfalen: Battle of Jutland

 Around 21:20, Westfalen and her sister ships began to be engaged by the battlecruisers of the 3rd Battlecruiser Squadron; several large shells straddled (fell to either side of) the ship and rained splinters on her deck.
-Shortly thereafter, two torpedo tracks were spotted that turned out to be imaginary.
+Shortly thereafter, two torpedo tracks were reported, though both turned out to be false sightings.
 The ships were then forced to slow down in order to allow the battlecruisers of I Scouting Group to pass ahead.
 Around 22:00, Westfalen and Rheinland observed unidentified light forces in the gathering darkness.
 After flashing a challenge via searchlight that was ignored, the two ships turned away to starboard in order to evade any torpedoes that might have been fired.
 The rest of I Battle Squadron followed them.
 During the brief encounter, Westfalen fired seven of her 28 cm shells in the span of about two and a half minutes.
 Westfalen again assumed a position guiding the fleet, this time because Scheer wanted lead ships with greater protection against torpedoes than the pre-dreadnoughts had.